6 minutes

 • Tracking skill development to close capability gaps

-• Reinforcing standards daily—not just during induction
+• Reinforcing standards daily, not just during induction

-Modern food and beverage management tools like KNOW help streamline the entire training process with:
+Digital food and beverage management tools like KNOW help streamline the entire training process with:

-• Progress tracking to identify skills gaps and tailor training
+• Progress tracking to tailor ongoing development

 2. Financial Management